CDOT-EDX/Project/README.md

-*last updated on October 03/2015*
+*last updated on October 06/2015*

+*buttons can now invoke CSVs or possibly audio*

+*check the syntax when declaring buttons, look for `mediaIndex`*

+*timer implementation:*
+``
+timer (new media option , check the description and the example bellow)
+  // add timer.min.js file into /aviation folder and configure JS assets (check Neil's documentation) ``

-*added default options:*
+*added default options for SlickQuiz:*
 ```
 	showRemediationOnSuccess
 	showRemediationOnFail
 	showRemediationOne
-	timer (new media option , check the description and the example bellow)
-	// add timer.min.js file into /aviation folder and configure JS assets (check Neil's documentation)
 ```

 # Aviation Project